We spoke to 500 founders about how big ideas get realised (or not.) Here’s what we learned

 The source never allows themselves to feel stuck if they don’t have money.
 There is always a next step providing there’s an idea and passion for it.
 The formal organisation can go bankrupt yet the creative initiative can continue into a new phase.

-13. The formal organisation should be designed to support the creative order.
+13. The formal organisation should be designed to support the creative initiative beneath it.

-Whatever formal structure is designed or allowed to evolve using a democratic process must support the creative order, otherwise it will get in the way of the idea being realised.
-Focussing on the organisation itself can certainly create a happy of community of co-workers.
+Whatever formal structure is designed or allowed to evolve using a democratic process must support the initiative, otherwise it will get in the way of the idea being realised.
+Focussing on the organisation itself can sometimes create a happy of community of co-workers.
 If that’s the vision, then fine.
 But if there’s a big creative idea to be realised, the organisation needs to be designed to be fit for that purpose.

 14. The source notices when they are done with the initiative